SilasiLab/HASRA_Jetson/shell_scripts/shell_scripts_README.md

-cron can't access variables so you need to replace all the instances of $USER with your actual username
+Cron can't access variables so you need to replace all the instances of $USER with your actual username if you want them to be run with cron.
+If you want to just run them in a terminal session you don't need to do this.